-NOW, THEREFORE, BE IT RESOLVED by the Whatcom County Council that Cascadia Law Group's recommendations for proposed Cherry Point UGA Comprehensive Plan and zoning code amendments, as outlined in Exhibit A to this resolution, are hereby forwarded to the Planning Commission for review and recommendation, and to Planning and Development Services for SEPA review and determination.
+NOW, THEREFORE, BE IT RESOLVED by the Whatcom County Council that the Council's proposal, based off of Cascadia Law Group's recommendations for proposed Cherry Point UGA Comprehensive Plan and zoning code amendments, as outlined in Exhibit A to this resolution, are hereby forwarded to the Planning Commission for review and recommendation, and to Planning and Development Services for SEPA review and determination.

-BE IT FINALLY RESOLVED that the Council respectfully requests review by the Planning Commission and Planning and Development Services commence as soon as possible upon receipt of this resolution.
+BE IT FINALLY RESOLVED that the Council respectfully requests review by the Planning Commission, with assistance from Planning and Development Services, commence as soon as possible upon receipt of this resolution.
+If its current scheduling of meetings potentially constrains the Planning Commission's capacity to consider this matter, Council respectfully requests that the Planning Commission schedule one or more additional meetings in August or September.